What's New? (Subscribe)

 Welcome to the BehavePlus web pages!

 In 2014, information on BehavePlus was transferred from www.FireModels.org to this web page.
 If you are looking for information on FlamMap, FARSITE, or FireFamilyPlus, please visit www.firelab.org.
-The BehavePlus fire modeling system is managed by Fire, Fuel, and Smoke Science Program (FFS) staff in Missoula, Montana.
+The BehavePlus fire modeling system is managed by the U.S.Forest Service, Rocky Mountain Research Station, Fire, Fuel, and Smoke Science Program (FFS) in Missoula, Montana.
 If you have any questions or comments, please contact Faith Ann Heinsch.

-We offer a subscription to webmail for all of the fire behavior systems managed by FFS staff.
+We offer a subscription to webmail for all of the fire behavior systems managed by FFS.
 To subscribe, click on the Subscribe link above.

-The BehavePlus fire modeling system is a Windows® based computer program that can be used for any fire management application that involves modeling fire behavior and fire effects.
-The system is composed of a collection of mathematical models that describe fire behavior, fire effects, and the fire environment.
-The program simulates rate of fire spread, spotting distance, scorch height, tree mortality, fuel moisture, wind adjustment factor, and many other fire behaviors and effects; so it is commonly used to predict fire behavior in several situations.
+The BehavePlus fire modeling system is a Windows® based computer program that can be used for any fire management application that involves modeling fire behavior and some fire effects.
+The system is composed of a collection of mathematical models that describe fire behavior and the fire environment.
+The program simulates rate of fire spread, spotting distance, scorch height, tree mortality, fuel moisture, wind adjustment factor, as well as other variables; so it is used to predict fire behavior in multiple situations.
 More information can be found in the following paper:

 Successful application of BehavePlus depends upon knowledgeable user decisions.
-To effectively use BehavePlus in fire modeling, users must have enough fire and fuel experience and fire behavior training to recognize whether their input values are reasonable and make appropriate adjustments.
+To effectively use BehavePlus in fire modeling, users must have enough fire experience and training in fire behavior models to recognize whether input values are appropriate, outputs are reasonable, and which adjustments are needed to correctly model the fire behavior.

 Some applications include: